expressjs/body-parser/README.md

 ### bodyParser.urlencoded(options)

 Returns middleware that only parses `urlencoded` bodies.
+This parser accepts only UTF-8 encoding of the body.

 The options are:

 - `extended` - parse extended syntax with the [qs](https://www.npmjs.org/package/qs#readme) module. (default: `true`)
 - `limit` - maximum request body size. (default: `<100kb>`)